 With homeports in Vancouver, San Diego and Seattle, Holland America Line operates varied itineraries to Mexico, Hawaii and Alaska.
 Her ships also sail through the Panama Canal, from San Diego to Ft.
 Lauderdale, and on longer journeys from San Diego to Tahiti.
 Some of the most popular sailings on Holland America Line are the Mexico Sea of Cortez sailings and the San Diego to Vancouver Pacific Coastal voyages.

 Holland America Line has developed enhanced environmental sanitation procedures including the frequent cleaning of staterooms and public areas, and requires all team members to wear cruise line-approved face masks.
 In addition, the cruise line has created isolation rooms and installed HEPA filtration systems on each ship in the fleet.
-Guests will be required to wear masks in all areas in which social distancing is not possible.
+Guests will be required to wear masks in all areas where social distancing is impossible.
 The cruise line has also reduced guest capacity for entertainment venues and added additional show times to accommodate all guests.

 Royal Caribbean Cruise Line